European Car of the Year: 2020s

 In 2020, the Peugeot 208 won the award at the 2020 Geneva Motor Show, despite the 2020 event cancellation due to the COVID-19 pandemic and Switzerland's decision to impose a limit on gatherings of over 1,000 people.

-For first time in ten years, the 2021 award was not announced at the Geneva Motor Show, again due to the event cancellation because of the COVID-19 pandemic and this continued for the next two consecutive years.
+For first time in ten years, the 2021 award was not announced at the Geneva Motor Show, again due to the event cancellation because of the pandemic and this continued for the next two consecutive years.
 The 2021 winner was the Toyota Yaris becoming the fourth model to win the award twice, having previously won in 2000.

 Kia's first model under their EV nomenclature system for battery electric cars, the EV6, won the 2022 award, marking the first time in history a Korean manufacturer winning the award.
 The next winner in 2023 was the Jeep Avenger, marketed primarily for the European market and mark the first time Jeep wins the award.

 In 2024, the award was held for the final time at the Geneva Motor Show before the event cancellation indefinitely.
 The 2024 winner was the Renault Scenic E-Tech become the fifth model to win the award twice, having previously won in 1997.
 Although, the Scenic E-Tech is a battery electric crossover SUV, compared to the 1997 winner being an MPV powered by internal combustion engines.
 Since the cancellation of the Geneva Motor Show, the next year winner was announced at the Brussels Motor Show.
 The 2025 winner was the Renault 5 E-Tech, therefore Renault won the award for the second year in a row.
+The 2026 winner was the Mercedes-Benz CLA, became the second Mercedes-Benz to win the award.